breatheco-de/knowledge-base/content/course-structure.md

 Also, in some modules, there will be 🌱 **Projects**.
 Think of them as big challenges rather than short tasks.
 They come with complete instructions, from opening the project repository to step-by-step details on what needs to be done.
 It's like having a roadmap to complete them successfully!

-These projects will provide you an opportunity to put your newly acquired skills into practice and work on practical scenarios.
-You get to collaborate with classmates, solve coding challenges, and build impressive portfolio-worthy projects.
-It's an exciting way to learn by doing and gaining experience that will help you in the future.
+This is the most crucial aspect of the learning process, as it showcases your programming skills in real-life projects.
+These projects allow you to apply your newly learned skills to practical situations.
+You'll collaborate with classmates, tackle coding challenges, and create remarkable portfolio projects.
+It's an exciting way to learn by doing and gaining experience that will help you in the future

 ![Projects Course](https://breathecode.herokuapp.com/v1/media/file/projects-course-png?raw=true)